lordfeck/last.played/README.md

 The Last::Played library also works standalone.
 The methods will be documented in POD, or just refer to `last.test.pl` for an example.

 # USING
-Use the makefile to install all dependencies (Plack, LWP, Starman, JSON):
+Use the makefile to install all dependencies (Plack, LWP, Starman, JSON, Time::Piece):

 ```
 make init
 ```

-Alternative: Run `apt install libplack-perl libwww-perl libjson-perl starman` to install the packages globally on Debian.
+Alternative: Run `apt install libplack-perl libwww-perl libjson-perl starman ` to install the packages globally on Debian.

 NOTE: The widget maker needs HTTPS to fetch album art images, thus it is better with `Mozilla::CA` installed.
 This module isn't always available; in such a case the module will ignore SSL verification as a fallback.